• Home

 Increase speed to high and beat until white, shiny, fluffy and more than tripled in volume- about 10 minutes.

-Pour mixture into prepared pan, coat generously with powdered sugar.
+Pour the mixture into the prepared pan, and coat the top of it generously with powdered sugar.

 Place in refrigerator for an hour or two, uncovered, until solid.

-Flip onto a powdered sugar coated surface and cut into desired size (a pizza cutter rolled in powdered sugar works great).
+Flip onto a surface coated with powdered sugar and cut into desired size (a pizza cutter rolled in powdered sugar works great).

 You can also use cookie cutters to cut your marshmallows out in fun, festive shapes.